kpetersen/kpetersen.github.io/words/_posts/2012-1-5-artistry.markdown

 Also in December, I made a highlights book from our different trips to Las Vegas.
 You can check that out on my [Scraps](http://worldsmyoyster.com/scraps/) page, too!

 That about does it for my 2011 creative endeavors.
 If you made it this far, thanks!
-I know it was a lot of reading and a lot of pictures, but it's nice for me to have all of this logged in chronological order.
-It's nice, too, to be able to share my love for creativity with my friends and family as well.
+I know it was a lot of reading and a lot of pictures, but it's nice for me to have all of this logged in chronological order in such a way that I can share it with my friends and family! :)